MoOx/phenomic/docs/content/docs/usage/styling.md

 At first, you will probably found that not having global CSS is weird.
 But the way the web and UI are evolving is clearly by following a component approach.
-You should think about UI modules and styles your component on by one.
+You should think about UI modules and style your components one by one.

 If you need some global CSS variables, [you can add some in the JavaScript configuration](http://cssnext.io/usage/#features).
 (but you should not use a lot).